 The Graduate School provides instructions for preparing to graduate.

-The Final Examination Certificate
+Final Milestone Examination Certificate

-After the exam form has been received by the Graduate School and the completed dissertation form has been approved by the Assistant Dean, the Graduate School will issue a "Final Examination Certificate."
-Graduate students are responsible for picking up their certificate from the Graduate School and then bringing the certificate to their defense.
+After the exam form has been received by the Graduate School and the completed dissertation form has been approved by the Assistant Dean, the Graduate School will issue a "Final Milestone Examination Certificate" Graduate students are responsible for picking up their certificate from the Graduate School and then bringing the certificate to their defense.
 After the exam, the student is responsible for returning the original paperwork, with the appropriate committee signatures, to the Graduate School and providing a copy to the DGS office.

 Most dissertation advisors will want to see chapters as they are drafted and a student should have at least one other committee member read parts of the early drafts as well.
 The process for commentary and feedback will differ with each dissertation and students should work with their advisors and committee, and when necessary the DGS, to be sure they receive the counsel they need.

-A copy of the finished dissertation – complete with table of contents, full citations, page numbers, bibliography, and the works – should be given to each member of the dissertation committee at least three weeks before the final examination.
+A copy of the finished dissertation – complete with table of contents, full citations, page numbers, bibliography, and the works – should be given to each member of the dissertation committee at least two weeks before the final examination.
 It is important that students provide their thesis to the committee to allow members time to carefully go through it.
 Given their other obligations, the sooner committee members have access to the student's work, and the better shape it is in when they receive it, the more the student can expect in the way of productive feedback.

 The final examination is normally administered by the supervising committee of five members, though a four-member committee is permissible if the primary advisor is present.
-Only one member of a dissertation examination committee may participate by telephone; that member may not be the chair.
-The DGS must obtain the permission of the Senior Associate Dean for telephone participation at least a week before the oral exam.
+Only two members of a dissertation examination committee may participate by telephone; that member may not be the chair.
+The DGS must obtain the permission of the Senior Associate Dean for remote participation at least a week before the oral exam.
 This oral exam lasts between two and three hours.
 Since this is a public defense, other persons may attend to listen but they should notify both the student and the chairperson in advance.
 Questions and discussion concentrate primarily on the dissertation; however, the committee may also ask questions that relate broadly to the major field of study.

 Once the exam is over, the candidate and any guests will be asked to leave so the committee can discuss the exam and vote by written ballot as required.
 If all of the members vote affirmatively, they sign their names on at least the first and second copies of the dissertation and on the title page of the original copy of the abstract, signifying the abstract is suitable for publication.
 The easiest and least confusing procedure if for the committee member to sign all of the copies.
 They then sign the final examination certificate, which is returned signed to the student who should promptly turn in to the Graduate Studies Office.